-Actually, hypergrace preachers are for repentance, not against it.
+Actually, hypergrace preachers are for repentance.
 We say things like “repentance is essential” and “repentance is to be our lifestyle.”
 We are for repentance, for without it no one can receive the grace of God.

 Repentance is one of those words that means different things to different people.